MichaelDacanay/Complete.It/README.md

 ## Usage

 Add a section for real users here
-Add table of contents above (more professional)
+Add table of contents above

 <!-- CONTRIBUTING -->
 ## Authors